2ri4eUI/CFW-BOT/README.md

 This bot is designed to be lightweight and inexpensive to run, making it accessible for everyone.
 Enjoy creating Xray links hassle-free!

 ![1](https://github.com/2ri4eUI/CFW-BOT/assets/139592104/a2ff80e6-3c33-4443-9ee5-85b445e4a9f6)

+## Disclaimer

+I want to acknowledge the work of others and clarify that the `index.js` file is not my original work.
+It has been edited solely to ensure compatibility with the bot.

+This project is just the beginning, and there is potential for it to evolve further.
+The extent to which it progresses depends on how much it is liked and used.
+Your feedback and contributions are appreciated!